Ajay Maken: Personal life

 Ajay Maken is married and has three children.
 He received his education in St. Xavier's School, Delhi.
-Maken completed his B.Sc degree in Chemistry at Hansraj College, Delhi University.
+Maken completed his BSc degree in chemistry at Hansraj College, Delhi University.
 Lalit Maken, Ajay Maken's uncle was elected to Lok Sabha in 1984 but was assassinated in 1985 for his alleged role in the massacre of Sikhs in Delhi in November 1984.